RailsGirlsCPH/mentor-mentee-platform/README.md

 So far, the groups have laid out a lot of the groundwork, have created a fair amount of issues and set up a very elaborate wiki in our repo.
 This is a beginner(junior)-friendly project with a established community of contributors and mentors.

 ### Contribute
 We're always happy to invite new contributors, particularly people new to progamming and who belongs to a group that is not already so well-represented in tech.
+We also very enthusiastically welcome more seasoned folks who wants to mentor and help our beginner-contributors out.
 Check out our issues to see which tasks we have ahead.
 Feel free to join our [Rails Girls cph slack channel](https://join.slack.com/t/railsgirlscopenhagen/shared_invite/enQtMzczNDA3NzMwMDA3LWI3YjVkMDE0MjU1NzllOGIxNGE3YTUyZmIxOWEzNTFlMTg2ZDE2YzUwMDE1YjZjMTQ4ZTYwNTc2MWRkMTNmMmM) for a social space to talk about the project and raise any questions you may have.

 ```Server``` will take you to the backend repository.
 ```my-app``` will take you to the frontend repository.